What Size Generator for Welding?

 Don’t Forget Accessory Equipment

-You may need to operate work lights, fans, and air compressors while welding, so add their wattage requirements to your total.
+You may need to operate work lights, fans, and air compressors while welding, and this adds to your total wattage requirement.

 Grinders and chop saws can use up to 1800 watts each.
 This isn’t an issue if you’re working solo.
 But in a team situation, sizing the generator for twice the welder’s maximum watts will minimize the impact on your weld of other tools starting up.